 The best way to judge picture quality is to look at actual pictures.
 You will notice this the most when you zoom in on a full-size image that a camera has taken.
 The details of the photo will appear hazy or even digitized.
 This is normal, and to be expected.

-Trigger speeds improved across the board, while recovery times remained similar (video actually slowed down half a second).
+Trigger speeds are good, not great, but recovery times are very fast.
 Detection range is 50 ft., which is about 10 ft. less than we anticipated.

 Overall, this detection zone is very fast and capable of capturing movement quickly.

-The setup is similar to last year, with two added setting options - sd card overwrite and dynamic video.
+The setup has two unique options - sd card overwrite and dynamic video.
 Dynamic Video is an incredible tool if you plan on capturing trail camera videos.